AtharvaAthanikar2003/Edgeverve-DTS-Training-Projects/README.md

 # Edgeverve-DTS-Training-Projects
-* I'm working as DTS Trainee from April 2024 where, I have developed a strong foundation in tools and technologies like Java, MySQL, Oracle SQL, PLSQL, HTML-CSS, JS, NodeJS and AngularJS through various capstone projects.
+* I'm working as DTS Trainee from April 2024 where, I have developed a strong foundation in tools and technologies like Java, MySQL, Oracle SQL, PLSQL, HTML-CSS, JS, NodeJS, AngularJS and Unix & Shell Scripting through various capstone projects.
 I’ve also developed important soft skills such as communication, decision-making, and problem-solving, which are crucial on the workplace.